People with dystonia have involuntary muscle contractions that

 cause slow and repetitive movements.
 These movements can:

-- cause twisting motions in one or more parts of the body
+- cause twisting motions in one or more parts of your

-While this problem can be relatively mild, it may also be severe enough to affect overall quality of life.
+trunk, and limbs.
+While dystonia can be mild, it can also be severe enough to

 Types of Dystonia

-This type affects the majority of or the entire body.
+- Generalized: This type affects the majority of your

 What Causes Dystonia?

-Certain medical conditions that affect brain and nerve function are closely associated with dystonia.
-They include:
+Certain medical conditions that affect your brain and nerve

 - cerebral palsy

 - Huntington’s disease